PankivAndrew/MapReduce/README.md

 # About
-MapReduce algorithm with support number of mappers, combiners and reducers.
+MapReduce algorithm for counting words in .txt and .csv file which support number of mappers, combiners and reducers.
 Also, you can choose to use combiners or not.
-It works with .txt and .csv files.

 # Tech stack
 * Python 3.5